koheiw/seededlda/README.md

 ## Examples

-Please read the following papers for how to use Seeded LDA in social science research:
+Please read the following papers for how to apply seeded-LDA in social science research:

 Curini, Luigi and Vignoli, Valerio.
 2021.
 [Committed Moderates and